PeterC66/m4ops/NotesStandardsPractices.md

   - just import _ from 'lodash' (see [benchmark](https://www.blazemeter.com/blog/the-correct-way-to-import-lodash-libraries-a-benchmark))- eventually use [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash)
   - for [iteratees](https://lodash.com/docs/#iteratee) see [this explanation](https://stackoverflow.com/questions/43384596/can-you-please-explain-lodash-iteratee-function-in-english)
 - for promises and async/await see [Javascript.Info: The Modern Javascript Tutorial](https://javascript.info/async)
+- to pass 'this' context to a function use [js bind](https://javascript.info/bind#solution-2-bind)

 ## Client Overview